 Here’s another fun fact.
 Chipotle is the dried, smoked version of jalapeño!

 Chipotle not only adds another level of delicious smoky flavor, but it has a lingering heat.
 Unless you get too much, it’s not going to burn your tastebuds.
 It’s meant to warm up the dish without overpowering it.
 It’s what turns the barbecue sauce taste to a spicy barbecue taste.

 Why Sear The Chicken?

 I like to sear the chicken in order to keep as much of the spice blend on the chicken as possible.
 The pan searing traps the delicious seasoning on the chicken.

 Once you make the spice paste, you can add the chicken and paste to a bag.
 Roll everything around in the bag to completely cover.
 Marinate for about an hour.

 Since this recipe requires that you rub in a spice blend, I don’t recommend that you use frozen chicken.
 The spices won’t adhere well.

 If you have don’t have thawed chicken, place the frozen chicken in a bag then place in a large bowl of cool water.
 It will thaw fairly quickly.
 Mine only took 30 minutes.

-Burrito and taco bowls have only become really popular in the last few years.
+Burrito and taco bowls have become really popular in the last few years.
 It’s a way to avoid the high carb tortillas.
-Use whatever toppings you usually love on the traditional.
+Use whatever toppings you usually love on a traditional burrito.